 - Apply a tag to the group so they can easily be found.

-- For contacts in this group that have engagement in the last 6 to 12 months, send them through a confirmation sequence.
+- For contacts in this group that have not engaged in the last 6 months, send them through a confirmation sequence.

 - Any contact that does not respond in 7 to 10 days should be opted-out.